ankith26/My-PyChess/README.md

 ## What's new in this version 3.0
 - THIS IS THE BIGGEST RELEASE OF MY-PYCHESS EVER RELEASED.
 - The code now comes with MIT License instead of the GPL-3 which came with v2.2
-- The code was revamped, fixing minor bugs and MAJOR PERFORMANCE IMPROVEMENTS.
+- The code was revamped and restructured, fixing minor bugs and MAJOR PERFORMANCE IMPROVEMENTS.
-- Version 2.2 ran at 22 fps, while this upgrade allows it to run at about 200 fps (on my PC) if fps is not constrained.
+- On my PC, v2.2 ran at 25 fps, while this upgrade allows it to run at over 200 fps if fps is not constrained.
 - Code is now more easy to understand with code comments throughout the code.
 - EnPassant was added (finally).
 - Undo moves option was added.